A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: Mean field games in traffic flow

-To give a rigorous description of the myopic behavior, we take the limit $T\to0$ where $T$ is the length of planning horizon.
-As the future prediction effect becomes smaller, the car behaves more myopically.
-It is expected that the solution of the MFG will converge to the solution of the LWR model with the equilibrium speed function $U(\rho)$ defined in Eq.~\eqref{eq:fd}.
+{ To give a rigorous description of the myopic behavior, we define the myopic limit to be the limiting process when the length of the planning horizon $T\to0$.
+In the myopic limit, the anticipation effect of future traffic tends to zero.
+It is expected that the solution of the MFG will converge to the solution of the LWR with the desired speed function $U(\rho)$ defined in Eq.~\eqref{eq:fd}.}